A farmer made a giant Biden-Harris sign out of hay bales. It was set on fire the next day.

 The sign was a hit among some passersby, immediately drawing them to stop driving and take photos.
 By the end of the day on Friday, Kate Carney Pike, a farm manager who helped build the sign, noticed an odd brown stain on some of the bales.
 But she paid it no mind, figuring someone had perhaps spilled coffee while getting a closer look, she told the newspaper.

-Minutes later, firefighters were on the scene, working for nearly an hour to extinguish a blaze that sent thick black plumes of smoke up into the air.
+Minutes later, firefighters were on the scene, working for nearly an hour to extinguish a blaze that sent thick black plumes of smoke into the air.

 Crane later found that the hay still inside the few remaining bales was cool to the touch, indicating that the fires did not spontaneously combust, as can sometimes happen with hay.
 “But it’s hard to explain,” he told the Eagle.
 “Six minutes later it was on fire, but there was nobody there.”